Kobe Bryant's Daughter Gianna Is Honored By the College Basketball Team She Hoped to Play For

 Watch Kobe Bryant Share Daughter Gianna's Dream of Carrying on His Basketball Legacy in 2018 Interview

+Additionally, ESPN reported that before the game began there was a 24-second moment of silence held in honor of Kobe and Gianna.

 "Kobe and Gianna meant a lot to our program.
-Our thoughts are with the Bryant family," the team shared on Twitter, alongside an image of the father-daughter duo sitting courtside at one of their games.
+Our thoughts are with the Bryant family," the UConn Women's Basketball team shared on Twitter, alongside an image of the father-daughter duo sitting courtside at one of their games.
 "Mamba Mentality will live on forever, but they are deeply missed."

 Maddie Meyer/Getty Images